 Industries & Professions /

-Job opportunities for archivists are expected to increase at a rate that is about as fast as the average through 2020, according to the U.S. Department of Labor.
+Job opportunities for archivists are expected to increase at a rate much faster than the average through 2022, according to the U.S. Department of Labor.
 As public and private organizations are faced with the job of organizing and storing ever-increasing amounts of information in a broad range of formats, both print and digital, archivists will be in great demand.
 But since qualified job applicants outnumber the positions available, competition for jobs as archivists is keen.
 Candidates with specialized training, such as master's degrees in history and library science, will have better opportunities.
 A doctorate in history or a related field can also be a boon to job-seeking archivists.
 Graduates who have studied archival work or records management and who specialize in electronic records and records management will be in higher demand than those without that background.
 Also, by gaining related work or volunteer experience, many potential archivists will be in a better position to find full-time employment.